Degree: Credit available Non-credit

 Rocky Mountain Leadership Program is well suited for mid- to high-level managers in nonprofits, government, special districts and elected officials in Colorado and across the U.S.

-Each program has a theme for the year, and the 2020 theme will be Engagement, Equity and Change.
+Each program has a theme for the year, and the 2021 theme will be Leading Through Equity and Change.

-The Rocky program will be held as 8 synchronous, virtual workshops between October 2 and November 22 AND in an online learning system.
+The Rocky program will be held as 9 synchronous, virtual workshops between September 18 and December 9, 2021, and in an online learning system.
 The virtual sessions will be experiential and discussion-based workshops with Rocky faculty who are experts in their field.
-Most of the workshops will be 2 hours in length with at least one being longer.
-The exact dates and times will be published here after August 20 .

 The program fee is $1,800 and includes seminars, leadership self-assessments, special guests, activities and books that coincide with the programming.
 An online classroom connects students to each other and to course materials before and after the program.